 I still have a love affair with succulents!
 Never did I think I would be able to have green plants in my home as “green thumb” hardly applies to me!
 Yet I have learned that succulents are so easy to care for and I am always looking for ways to incorporate them inside my home!
 We recently re-did our mudroom and I thought adding succulents to this space would be a nice way to brighten up the room.
 Our mud-room is the first room we walk into every time we enter our home.
 I want to feel good walking into it despite the collection of laundry, shoes and backpacks that accumulate there!
-We have a blank wall that could definitely use something so I thought adding succulent arrangements to it would be a nice touch!
-I got to work putting together a simple DIY project and I loved how it turned out so I wanted to bring it to the blog!
+We have a blank wall that definitely needed something so I thought adding succulent arrangements to it would be a nice touch!
+I got to work putting together a simple DIY project.
+I loved how it turned out so I wanted to bring it to the blog!

 The supplies for this project were simple and inexpensive!
 I was able to find all of them at my local craft and Home Depot store with the exception of the potting clips.
-Those I had to order on Amazon.
+Those I had to order on Amazon here.
 Yet if you do not feel like heading out to get the supplies, I have linked them all below:

 Succulents or Airplants

 The first step is to paint the terra-cotta pots white.
 You can obviously leave them as is or paint them another color as well!
 I bought white acrylic paint with a matte finish and used a 1.5 inch paint brush.

 STEP TWO-PREPPING AND SPRAY PAINTING CLIPS